Inaugural Cyber Policy Awards

 Hon.
 Chris Inglis

-Inaugural U.S. National Cyber Director and former Deputy Director of the National Security Agency
+Board member and advisor to several prominent organizations, inaugural U.S. National Cyber Director, and former Deputy Director of the National Security Agency

 Hon.
 James Langevin

-Retired member of the U.S. House of Representatives and Cyberspace Solarium Commissioner
+Retired 11-term Member of the U.S. House of Representatives, co-founder of the Congressional Cybersecurity Caucus, and commissioner on the U.S. Cyberspace Solarium Commission

 Dr. James Lewis